Canop/ddoc/website/src/edit.md

 Files are included in the HTML's head element in alphabetic order.

+The body element holds a page-specific class to help discriminate rules.
+For example, on this site the `<h1>` elements of the [examples](../examples) page have a top border, which is defined with a rule on `body.page-examples h1`.

 # Include images

 Images have to be stored in `/src/img`.